-The mathematical knowledge of this project is organized in XML files that are called qedeq modules.
-Such a qedeq module could have references to other qedeq modules which are somewhere in the world wide web.
+The mathematical knowledge of this project is organized in XML files that are called QEDEQ modules.
+Such a QEDEQ module could have references to other QEDEQ modules which are somewhere in the world wide web.
 It's main structure looks like an LATEX book file.
 There exist a special kind of subsections called node that contain an abbreviation, axiom, definition or proposition.
 Each node is labeled and could be referenced by that label.
+These XML files can be accessed via http or ftp within the internet.

-The qedeq modules stand under the GNU Free Documentation License (GFDL), the software of this project under the GNU General Public License (GPL).
-The reference implementation is programmed in Java.
-Current development environment is eclipse.
+The QEDEQ modules stand under the GNU Free Documentation License (GFDL), the software of this project under the GNU General Public License (GPL).